20 Best food items at EPCOT with locations, ranked

 Sunshine Seasons, World Nature

-It’s really the heart of the basic idea of EPCOT which was about science and learning and possibly more Eugenics than any of us like to admit.
+It’s the heart of the basic idea of EPCOT which was about science and learning and possibly more Eugenics than any of us like to admit.
+At Sunshine Seasons, the menu is filled with items grown in the greenhouses of the Land Pavilion, which makes a plant-based option especially appropriate.
+Frankly, not being a vegetarian myself, I was surprised at how much I liked this menu item.

 Yorkshire County Fish Shop EPCOT